DAVID L LAWRENCE CONVENTION CENTER

 The David L. Lawrence Convention Center is an exceptional facility which draws many visitors from around the country.
 Architect Rafael Vinoly designed the building to be tailored to the City of Pittsburgh, with features that balance both aesthetic quality and operational efficiency.

 The Convention Center graces the City skyline with a design inspired by the great bridges of Pittsburgh.
 It was the first convention center in the United States built with a strong commitment to environmental principles such as natural lighting and ventilation, water reclamation, and recycling.

-In November 2003, the Convention Center received a Gold LEED for New Construction Certification from the United States Green Building Council (USGBC).
+In November 2003, the Convention Center received a Gold LEED for New Construction Certification from the U.S. Green Building Council (USGBC).
 At the time, it was the largest green building in the world.
 In May 2012, the Convention Center received a Platinum certification under the LEED for Existing Buildings: Operations & Maintenance rating system.
 It is the first convention center to achieve this ranking, and is also the first to earn certifications under two separate LEED rating systems.

 ||Rafael Vinoly Architects, P.C.

 |Total Square Footage:

 ||76,500 square feet

 ||31,610 square feet